rayidghani/ews/README.md

 - ...

 ## Formulation
-For every patient who has *been seen* at the hospital in the past *x* years and  has not been diagnosed with X yet (and has not had an eGFR in the past *y* months, identify the top k who are risk of X in the next z months to refer for clinical interventions.
+For every patient who has *been seen* at the hospital in the past *y* years and  has not been diagnosed with X yet, identify the top k who are risk of X in the next z months to refer for clinical interventions.

 ## Data Details
 ### Raw Data